Josh-Cena/Web-math-editor/README.md

 - Improve:
     - Animated help;
     - Dynamic dialog boxes;
-    - Use `JSON` to separate data from model
+    - Use `JSON` to separate data from model;
+    - Better support for using parameters in macros;